 Dancing is a part of gymnastics and many dancers love to do gymnastics, so how do you determine which is better?
 Both gymnastics and dance have similar elements, but many people have a favorite between the two.
-If you are trying to decide whether to concentrate soley on dancing or gymnastics there are many things to consider to decide which is better.
+If you are trying to decide whether to concentrate solely on dancing or gymnastics there are many things to consider to decide which is better.

 Have you Tried Dancing and Gymnastics

 Many gymnasts will take a dance class to help with their dance moves on the floor, and dancers will take tumbling classes for the same reason.
-During these classes, some kids and teens will find out that there true passion lies in a different place than they first thought.
+During these classes, some kids and teens will find out that their true passion lies in a different place than they first thought.
 On the other hand, a dancer or gymnast could take an alternative class that only fosters their passion in their favorite activity.
 For a gymnast or dancer to decide whether gymnastics or dance is better, they need to try both activities.

 Dance is Easy to Start at any Age

 When you hear or talk to talented gymnastics, you usually find out they started the sport when they were really young.
 In fact, the best gymnasts start at a young age, and older, beginning gymnasts have a harder time learning difficult skills simply because of their height.
-Dance on the other hand is a talent that can be discovered at any age.
+Dance, on the other hand, is a talent that can be discovered at any age.
 Kids as old as 16 or 17 can start dance classes and excel in them quickly.
 Gymnastics competition seasons are very long and gymnasts usually only move up one level a year, which can make it harder for older kids to compete in gymnastics for long periods of time, or move up to the challenging competitive levels.

 Gymnastics Tumbling Can be Added to Dance